migariane/eltmle/README.md

 This software is distributed under the GPL-2 license.

 # Acknowledgments
-Miguel Angel Luque Fernandez is supported by a Miguel Servet I Investigator Award (grant CP17/00206) from the Carlos III National Institute of Health, Madrid, Spain.
+This work was supported by Medical Research Council [grant number MR/W021021/1].
+Miguel Angel Luque Fernandez was supported by a Miguel Servet I Investigator Award (grant CP17/00206) from the Carlos III National Institute of Health, Madrid, Spain.

 ![Figure Link](https://github.com/migariane/eltmle/blob/master/Acknowledgment.png)